18F/health-tracking-course/collections/_courses/one/reportout.md

 As you're having this conversation, attempt to distill some of your learning down.
 If you could only share one thing with your colleagues from this course?

 After you have captured these lessons learned, go back through the list.
 To each "lesson learned," attach an action.
-That is, what behavior, process, question, or next step can you take in your practice as a state officer that puts that lesson learned into practice?
+That is, what behavior, process, question, or next step can you take in your practice as a {{site.productowner}} that puts that lesson learned into practice?

 When you're done, you'll have "lessons learned" and actionable "next steps" you can take.
-You'll have notes that you can use in a short document (or slide deck) that is able to be shared with a broader audience, like your fellow state officers.
+You'll have notes that you can use in a short document (or slide deck) that is able to be shared with a broader audience, like your fellow {{site.productowner}}s.

 ## Pause to reflect